pedja1/ts-http-ios/README.md

 ts-http
 ====================

-Async http library for ios
+Wrapper library for async http calls for ios

 Usage